Auenc/simple-rest/README.md

 └── main.go
 ```
 ### endpoints
 Endpoints is a package that is responsible for talking to the outside world.
 In the tutorial we are creating an RESTful API.
-However, if in the future you would want to add gRPC or perhaps SOAP, you would be able to add the additional implentations within this package.
+However, if in the future you would want to add gRPC or perhaps SOAP, you would be able to add the additional implementations within this package.

 ### models
 Models contains the data entities that our API will be managing.